 -Tom Christiano: Authority

 To develop this distinction, a theoretical authority is someone who is more reliable in his judgement of propositions within his field of expertise for various social epistemological reasons, such as amount of epistemic labour invested in understanding that field, his intellectual powers, certification by trusted academic institutions or other theoretical authorities, etc. The most common and basic example is that we generally trust a medical doctor for medical advice because of his medical training and education.
 As such the judgements of a theoretical authority gives some weight, although not absolute, to determining a proposition as true or false.
 (For an extended discussion on the social epistemological problems of weighing between different theoretical authorities, I would recommend Alvin Goldman’s Experts: Which Ones Should You Trust?)
+For a deeper discussion on the classical rhetorical tradition on “authority” as applied in a passage by Augustine, see here.

 A practical authority on the other hand passes judgements on actions in a bid to induce a certain outcome in behaviour in the person upon whom judgement is passed.
 This judgement could work by mere moral suasion, in the very act of pronouncing the judgement the authority hopes that by itself would be sufficient to bring about the desired behavourial outcome.
 However frequently such judgements are accompanied by coercive orders, whether of excommunication or being deprived of certain goods or privileges.

-One these distinctions are clear it is not self-evident or clear as what “infallible authority” actually means in the Roman Church, despite it being a common apologetic point.
+Once these distinctions are clear it is not self-evident or clear as what “infallible authority” actually means in the Roman Church, despite it being a common apologetic point.
 To this question we now turn.

 Can the Magisterium Infallibly Define “Azazel”?